cloudconformity/azure-onboarding-scripts/README.md

 If you choose to use the "Conformity Azure access" App Registration, and it hasn't been created before, the script with automatically create it and add the required API permissions for Conformity to run the rule checks.

 While creating your new "Conformity Azure access" App Registration, the script will prompt you to automatically generate a Client secret key.
-You can choose to auto generate the Client secret key or to manually type in your own.
-You can also completely skip this step and manually create Client secret key in Azure portal later.

 ### Adding new subscriptions to the assignable scopes of the custom role